 For a good number of our students, the day starts with our breakfast program.
 We operate a free breakfast program each morning for any interested students.
-It runs from 8:30 a.m. - 8:47 a.m. and is provided by school parent volunteers.
-After they are finished eating, they are asked to head to their classrooms.
-As well, there are containers in every classroom with snacks, just in case a student was not able to get to the Breakfast room in time.
+It runs from 8:40 a.m. - 8:47 a.m. and is provided by school parent volunteers.
+Food bins are dropped off at each classroom and students are welcome to grab whatever they need from the bin to get their day started!